LiamOsler/mysql-node-REST/README.md

 });
 ```

 ### Deployment:

 #### Github

-For ease of integration with Repl.it, I have deployed the application on Github.
-You can view the publi c repository [here](https://github.com/LiamOsler/postgres-express-REST)
+For ease of integration with Repl.it, I am mirroring the application on Github.
+You can view the public repository [here](https://github.com/LiamOsler/postgres-express-REST)

 #### Repl.it